HERO Quarterly Updates

 What are the Regulatory Issues Associated with Pharmaceutical Management?

 For a long time, the regulatory distinction between hazardous waste (as defined in the law and by U.S. EPA and DTSC in regulation) and medical waste (with its own definitions) has hampered a truly environmentally-protective approach to the very complex issues surrounding pharmaceutical management.
 Only recently have environmental agencies begun to grapple with these issues.
 There are many levels of this very complex problem that, as a multi-media, multi-disciplinary scientific agency, DTSC intends to explore.
-More about the regulatory issues around pharmaceutical management.

 How Can I Reduce or Prevent Releases of This Waste to the Environment?